atlas604/mpc-project/writeup_report.md

 <img src="./equations.png">

-These equations calculating t+1 are listed as:
+This is the model we use.
+The equations calculating t+1 are listed as:
 - x and y positions in the next timestep
 - orientation, the angle of which the vehicle is turning
 - velocity, the current speed